Harrisdale

 Harrisdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Harrisdale's population shows high cultural diversity, with 45.9% speaking a language other than English at home and 51.9% born overseas.
-Christianity is the predominant religion, comprising 38.6%.
-Hinduism is significantly overrepresented at 12.9%, higher than Greater Perth's average of 5.0%.
+Harrisdale has a high level of cultural diversity, with 45.9% of its population speaking a language other than English at home and 51.9% born overseas.
+Christianity is the main religion in Harrisdale, comprising 38.6% of people.
+Hinduism is significantly overrepresented compared to the Greater Perth average, making up 12.9% of Harrisdale's population.

 Frequently Asked Questions - Diversity